chase-lambert/vigil/README.md

 A clean, fast build watcher for Zig, inspired by [Bacon](https://github.com/Canop/bacon) for Rust.

-Shows you the errors that matter, hides the noise.

 ## Features

-- **Terse Mode**: Filters build noise, shows only errors and context
+- **Terse Mode**: Shows errors with source context, collapses verbose diagnostics
-- **Full Mode**: Toggle to see complete output when needed
+- **Full Mode**: Toggle to see complete compiler output when needed
 - **File Watching**: Auto-rebuild on source changes (pause with `p`)
 - **Build & Test**: Switch between build (`b`) and test (`t`) with a keypress